libsidplayfp/VICE-testprogs/REU/reutiming2/readme.txt

 one short REU transfer per 8 rasterlines, offset by one cycle so one will end on the start of a badline.

+- does NOT work in x64sc 3.5 r39581

+c2.prg:

+like c.prg, but the transfer is one cycle shorter, resulting in a different pattern.

+- does NOT work in x64sc 3.5 r39581